Hebridean Princess accidents and incidents

 The vessel was previously operated under the names RMS Columba ferry (1964-1989) and Hebridean Princess (since 1989).

 In July-August 2010, the UK's HM Queen Elizabeth II chartered again the cruise ship for a 14-day "family holiday" cruise around the Scottish Islands.
 The voyage departed from Stornoway (Isle of Lewis) on July 23.

 In July 2006, for 8 days (July 21-29), the ship was chartered by HM Queen Elizabeth II for her 80th birthday.
 The 8-day "family holiday" cruise was around the Scottish Islands.
 The voyage charter cost the UK GBP 125,000.

-The June 18, 2003, voyage was cancelled when 38 crew (~50% of all) were suffering with severe tonsillitis (sore throat, fever, enlarged tonsils and lymph nodes, peritonsillar abscess / quinsy).
+June 18, 2003, the voyage was cancelled when 38 crew (~50% of all) were suffering from severe tonsillitis (sore throat, fever, enlarged tonsils and lymph nodes, peritonsillar abscess/quinsy).